 - Will leave Canada when their visa expires

 - Have sufficient money to provide for themselves and their family while in Canada

 - Will not work for any employee deemed ineligible to hire visa workers

 The time required to apply for and receive a Canadian visa varies, but applicants should be aware of the following considerations:

 - Canadian work permits are usually valid for six months.
 Canadian visa officers can change the length of the work permit due to factors such as the expected length of employment or the applicant’s ability to remain financially stable.

 - Some applicants are required to submit a medical examination, which can increase their application processing time by over three months.

 - Visa applicants can obtain a temporary permit to work in Canada while their full application is processed.
 Obtaining a temporary work permit can take up to 30 business days.

 The visa application process in Canada can be time-consuming and tedious.
-Find out how International PEO expedites the process of relocating employees to overseas markets.
+Find out how a Global Employer of Record solution expedites the process of relocating employees to overseas markets.